 - Assisted a health care system with more than 25 unionized hospitals to make substantial changes to its defined benefit plan by assessing the different contract language and legal risk and developing a strategy to achieve the needed plan changes.

-- Provided specialized health care labor counsel and assisted a health care system defeat a surprise union representation petition filed by the California Nurses Association/National Nurses Organizing Committee (CNA/NNOC) and assisted a labor relations team in handing CNA/NNOC its biggest defeat outside of California.
+- Provided health care labor counsel and assisted a health care system defeat a surprise union representation petition filed by the California Nurses Association/National Nurses Organizing Committee (CNA/NNOC) and assisted a labor relations team in handing CNA/NNOC its biggest defeat outside of California.

 - Represented a health care system in developing a strategic action plan to defend against a union organizing drive initiated at one of its newly acquired facilities and move forward with favorable employee relations initiatives.